writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 Many of them are looking for jobs now or will be in the near future, so it's a great chance to talk more about your company culture and open positions.

-**Logistics**: You will be assigned a session in the *session area* where you can engage with attendees and answer questions.
-We recommend that you answer answer general questions in the main room and then break off into private calls or chat to talk in more depth to specific people.
+**Logistics**: You will be assigned a session in the *Sessions area* where you can engage with attendees and answer questions.
+The session will have a max capacity of 10 participants (for video/audio), which means it'll serve as a "lobby/reception" area for your session.
+We recommend that you answer general questions in the main session and then break off into private calls or chats to talk in more depth with specific people.

 Sponsor booths
 ~~~~~~~~~~~~~~

 Sponsor booths are only available for our larger sponsors.
-You will be given a booth that is in the *expo area* of the online platform.
+You will be given a booth that is in the *Expo area* of the online platform.
 Most of the attendee focus will come during breaks between talks and at the beginning and end of the day.

-**Logistics**: You can record a video to play at your booth when it isn't staffed, but we generally recommend having someone with the expo hall tab open to answer any questions that attendees might have.
-We recommend that you answer answer general questions in the main room and then break off into private calls or chat to talk in more depth to specific people.
+**Logistics**: You can record a video to play at your booth when attendees enter the booth, but we generally recommend having someone with the Expo hall tab open to answer any questions that attendees might have.
+We also recommend that you answer general questions in the main booth and then break off into private calls or chat to talk in more depth to specific people.

 Writing day
 ~~~~~~~~~~~

 On Sunday we hold our Writing Day.
 This is a place where the community gathers to get actual work done.
-This generally involved companies hosting a documentation sprint on some piece of documentation that is open source and needs improvements.
+This generally involved communities and organizations hosting a documentation sprint on some piece of documentation that is open source and needs improvements.

 If you want to participate in the Writing Day, it helps to do a bit of work up front.